eo-tools/eozilla/docs/cuiman/configuration.md

 endpoint.
 It supports the `password` grant (the default) and the `client_credentials` grant.
 If a password-grant response includes a refresh token, Cuiman refreshes the access token once after an HTTP 401.
-The refreshed token is kept by the active client and is not written back to the configuration file.
+The refreshed token is persisted to the OS keyring when the credentials were loaded from it;
+it is never written to the configuration file.

 ```python
 config = ClientConfig(